rylangooch/oystercard/README.md

 # Oystercard

-A program that models the London Oystercard system
+A program that models London's Oystercard system

 ## User Stories